emqx/cloud-docs/en_US/deployments/byoc_prerequisite.md

 ## BYOC License

-Prepare the EMQX Cloud BYOC license.
+Prepare the EMQX BYOC license.
 You can contact sales to apply for a BYOC license.
 Our sales team will determine the license specifications based on the number of devices connected and the number of Pub&Sub transactions per second (TPS).